Q2Q3-2025

 Great Rescues

-The Blue Cross of India has earned the nickname “Animal Rescue University,” training everyone from local NGOs to the Tamil Nadu Fire Service in the fine art of saving animals—often from predicaments that make no sense at all.
+The Blue Cross of India has earned the nickname “Animal Rescue University,” training everyone from local NGOs to the Tamil Nadu Fire Service in the fine art of saving animals—often from predicaments that defy all logic and gravity.
 Our edge?
-Relentless hands-on practice.
+Relentless hands-on practice, sharp instincts, and a team that never backs down.

-At the helm is Dawn William—former commando turned rescue legend—who leads a fearless volunteer squad that treats every mission like a high-stakes operation.
+Leading every mission is a fearless volunteer squad that treats each rescue like a high-stakes operation.
 Together they’ve hauled animals out of wells, sewers, ledges, and pits so tricky they seem designed by cartoon villains.
-No ledge is too high, no tunnel too tight.
+No drain is too deep, no tunnel too dark.

 Our team drills constantly, adapts quickly, and carries out rescues that look more like action films than charity work.
 With so many remarkable stories, picking just a few feels impossible.
 But every single one proves why we do this: to give animals another chance at life—and maybe more adventures—knowing we’ll always show up, rope and van at the ready.

-This quarter, our “Treatment on the Streets” initiative reached new milestones—covering 12,195 kilometers and providing care to 1,583 animals, including 811 unique cases.
+Our “Treatment on the Streets” initiative reached new milestones providing care to thousands of animals on the streets of Chennai.
 It’s our strongest demonstration yet of how mobile healthcare can transform the lives of street animals.

 The achievement was powered by running all three of our specialized Mobile Hospitals (MoHos) alongside our trusted Paravets on Wheels (PoW) units, ensuring that treatment reached animals exactly where it was needed.